 5.1 What will happen during the appeal hearing?

 The appeal is a ‘re-hearing’ (s.144).
-This means that the PRSB Member will consider all the information in the Selection File and obtained from the hearing; and will then make a decision, independently and afresh.
+This means that the PRSB Member will consider all the information in the Selection File and obtained from the hearing, and will then decide, independently and afresh.

-The PRSB is not a court, and is required to act with as little formality and technicality, and as much speed, as the requirements of the Act and proper consideration of the subject matter permit (s.156).
-Rules of evidence and practices of courts do not apply (s.159).
+The PRSB is not a court and is required to act with as little formality and technicality and as much speed as the Act requires and proper consideration of the subject matter permit (s.156).
+Rules of evidence and the practices of courts do not apply (s.159).